-Module A: Dental Office Emergencies and Compliance
+Module A - Dental Office Emergencies and Compliance

 In this module, students are introduced to Occupational Safety and Health Administration (OSHA) Standards for infection control and hazard communication.
 Topics include microbiology, contagious diseases concerning the dental team, universal precautions, barrier techniques and handling hazardous chemicals.
 Students practice step-by-step instrument decontamination using approved sterilization agents and methods.
 Students learn operatory disinfection using approved agents and methods.
 Methods for taking and recording vital signs and blood pressure are introduced.
 Students also learn about CPR for the Healthcare Provider and how to management emergencies that may occur in the dental office.
 Related dental terminology is studied.
 Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
 Special considerations for the medically and physically compromised patients are presented.
 Career development skills are also taught.
 Prerequisite: None.
-Hours: 40
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-Module B: Dental Radiography
+Module B - Dental Radiography

 Module B introduces students to the basic anatomy of the head and teeth in order to familiarize students with the anatomical structures involved in dental radiographs.
 Radiation protection and the hazards of X-ray radiation are studied.
 Emphasis is placed on maintaining radiation safety while obtaining the best possible diagnostic quality on dental radiographs.
 Students are also introduced to digital radiography.
 Theory, laboratory skills and clinical practice meet state guidelines for a Radiation Safety Certificate and comply with federal regulations for certifying radiographic operators.
 Students practice techniques of film exposure and mounting in equipped dental operatories with industry-approved structural and monitoring devices.
 Exposure techniques include bitewing, bisecting and parallel techniques and are performed on a patient simulator manikin.
 Upon successful completion of practice, students produce radiographs on site for clinical patients as prescribed by a licensed dentist.
 Students process film using a fully equipped darkroom or automatic processor.
 Students are also required to mount processed radiographs and to evaluate the diagnostic quality according to established criteria.
 Students retake non-diagnostic films.
-Professional responsibilities regarding the state radiation safety certificate are Introduced as well as quality assurance and infection control.
+Professional responsibilities regarding the state radiation safety certificate are introduced as well as quality assurance and infection control.
 Related dental terminology is also taught.
 Prerequisite: None.
-Hours: 40
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-Module C: Dental Specialties
+Module C - Dental Specialties

 In this module, student study cranial anatomy as it relates to anesthesia administration and pain control.
 Methods for taking and recording vital signs and blood pressure are introduced.
 Skills performed by the dental assistant in the specialty areas of Oral Surgery and Endodontics (root canals) are presented, including procedures for the administration of topical and local anesthetics.
-Students practice acquired skills on training manikins

-(Typodonts), placing instruments and materials.
+Students practice acquired skills on training manikins (Typodonts), placing instruments and materials.
 Children's dentistry (Pediatric Dentistry) as a specialty is presented.
 Related dental terminology is studied.
 Prerequisite: None.
-Hours: 40
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-Module D: Operatory Dentistry
+Module D - Operatory Dentistry

-This module introduces students to chair-heyside assisting duties and techniques practiced in general dentistry with emphasis on sit-down, four-handed dentistry.
+This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on sit-down, four-handed dentistry.
 Students learn how to handle and transfer dental instruments and place materials on models.
 Properties and manipulation of common dental materials, including amalgam, composites, glass ionomers and sealants, are presented.
 Students practice required RDA procedures such as placement, wedging and removal of matrices, placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins.
 Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
 Students also study related dental terminology.
 Prerequisite: None.
-Hours: 40
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-Module E: Laboratory Procedures
+Module E - Laboratory Procedures